Forty-five nations pledge to coordinate evidence of war crimes in Ukraine | Law-Order

 Forty-five nations pledge to coordinate evidence of war crimes in Ukraine

 They also pledged 20 million euros ($20 million) to assist the ICC, as well as the prosecutor general's office in Ukraine and United Nations support efforts.
-With more than 20,000 war crimes investigations now open and different countries heading teams, evidence needs to be credible and organised, officials said.
+With some 24,000 war crimes investigations now open and different countries heading teams, evidence needs to be credible and organised, officials said.

+Separately, Dutch Foreign Minister Wopke Hoekstra said the Netherlands would also consider setting up a special international Ukraine war crimes tribunal, in part because neither Ukraine nor Russia are members of the ICC.
+"We have to fill a vacuum and the ICC here doesn't have the jurisdictions so I can imagine we do look into coming up with such a tribunal...We will take a look into this," he said.

 'IMPUNITY' Russian forces have bombed Ukrainian cities to ruins and left behind bodies in the streets of towns and villages they occupied since invading in February.
 Ukraine says tens of thousands of civilians have died.
 Moscow denies responsibility.